• Skip to primary navigation

 1. Heat a large skillet with oil and butter and then add the sliced fennel and onions.

-2. Stir occasionally, making sure that the onions and fennel are well coated, adding some salt and scraping the bottom of any bits suck.
+2. Stir occasionally.
+Make sure the onions and fennel are well coated.
+Add some salt and scrape the bottom for any stuck bits.
 To avoid the vegetables from drying out, lower the heat and add in small amounts of water if needed.

 3. After 30 minutes of cooking, start to add in the additional ingredients.